chiyeon/tmf-beat/README.md

 Website &amp; Voting Server for That My Favorite Beat 24/48 Hour Beat Challenge!

 ### beatbattle-www
-The static website runs on React and communicates with the voting server for all voting purposes.
-All other data is **hard coded into the client**, something that--with better hosting options--should be changed in the future.
+The static website runs on React and communicates with the web server for data.

 ### vote4-server
-The voting server is deployed with free hosting options, and may take a few moments to start up as a result.
-The server handles processing votes, determining winners, and storing data.
-The express web server processes and handles requests from clients, verifying and checking all before making changes.
+The voting server handles requests from clients, sending and receiving data as needed.
+Processing votes, determining winners, and recalling/changing data, the web server ensures the clients have up to date information and submit only valid requests.